 These techniques will allow your published reports to remain unchanged but allow the reports to dynamically reflect default information shown to the user, such as the Current Month, Report Comments, and even a timestamp of the last data source update.

 This all sounds good, but why do you need this?
-The following solution covers four scenarios I have found these techniques to came in handy.
+The following solution covers four scenarios.
+I have found these techniques to come in handy.
 The following screen capture shows a portion of a report utilizing these features.
 These include;

 Commentary Explaining Results